PhilippCounter/BeatToLed/README.md

 config is within BeatToLed.js
 -------------

-npm install (ggf. auch für den music-beat-detector)
+npm install (if needed also for the music-beat-detector)

 npm start